Tax Guides

 What Is the IRS $75 Receipt Rule?

-The key phrase is “travel, transportation, or entertainment.”
-This rule applies to a specific subset of business expenses, not all expenses under $75.
+The critical limitation: This rule applies only to "travel, transportation, or entertainment."
+It covers a specific subset of business expenses, not all expenses under $75.

 What Expenses Qualify for the $75 Exception?